 (a) Kharif Crops: The crops which are grown during the monsoon (rainy) season (June September) are called kharif crops.

-For example: maize, millet (bajra) and cotton crops.
+Example: maize, millet (bajra) and cotton crops.

 Seeds of these crops are sown in the beginning of the monsoon season.
 After maturation, these crops are harvested at the end of the monsoon season (Oct. - Nov.).